gdwitt/Brytenwalda/README.md

 This generates a set of `.txt` in `output` directory.
 Copying all these files to the `Brytenwalda` directory and `Brytenwalda` to your Mount and Blade `modules` directory installs the mod.

+## Notes

+- Global variables are automatically assigned 0 at the beginning
+- Slots are automatically assigned 0 at the beginning